 The Aviation Law Review: Belgium

 Belgium is located in the heart of Europe and hosts most of the major institutions of the European Union.
 It is a federal country with competence lying in the federal state but also at the level of regions (Flanders, Wallonia and Brussels) and communities (Flemish, French and German-speaking communities).
-Although most of the aviation law and liability regulations are addressed by laws and regulations adopted at a federal level, the regions are also vested with important competence, notably in regional airports management and environmental issues such as aircraft noise-related regulations.
+Although most of the aviation law and liability regulations are addressed by laws and regulations adopted at a federal level, the regions are also vested with important competence, notably in regional airport management and environmental issues such as aircraft noise-related regulations.

-The milestone of Belgian air legislation is the 27 June 1937 Act amending the 16 November 1919 Act regarding the air navigation regulation, and its Royal Decree of 15 March 1954 regulating the air navigation.
-The 1937 Act (as amended from time to time) provides, inter alia, that any infringement of European Union air regulations will be considered as a criminal offence and those breaching the regulations will be prosecuted.
+The milestone of Belgian air legislation is the 27 June 1937 Act amending the 16 November 1919 Act regarding the air navigation regulation, and its Royal Decree of 15 March 1954 regulating air navigation.
+The 1937 Act (as amended from time to time) provides, inter alia, that any infringement of European Union air regulations will be considered as a criminal offence and that those breaching the regulations will be prosecuted.

 Next to its inclusion in the European legislation as a founding Member State, Belgium has ratified several international conventions in the field of aviation.